 My favorite part, the timeline offers a robust number of easy-to-use features for splicing together your video and audio clips.

 What makes the timeline so easy to use is the well-programmed default behavior of the program.
 Changing the length of the clips within the timeline will cause them to smoothly snap to same the length of clips which are above or below them, and the cursor within the project will automatically move itself to useful locations, such as the beginning or end of a clip, if you click close to the area.
-SVMS isn't the only program to have this feature, but fading clips in or out is as simple as clicking on one of the two upper corners of the clip and dragging a fade marker to your desired location.
+VMS isn’t the only program to have this feature, but fading clips in or out is as simple as clicking on one of the two upper corners of the clip and dragging a fade marker to your desired location.

 Between one and three buttons will appear at the bottom right corner of each clip within the timeline, which can be used for editing the settings of the clip.
-This a feature which is unique to the Sony Vegas UI, and one that I truly miss when I use other video editors.
-These buttons make it painless to adjust the settings of an individual clip, such as the pan/crop or the media effects, without having to navigate through menus and submenus to find what you're looking for.
+This a feature which is unique to the VEGAS UI, and one that I truly miss when I use other video editors.
+These buttons make it painless to adjust the settings of an individual clip, such as the pan/crop or the media effects, without having to navigate through menus and submenus to find what you’re looking for.

 The Project Explorer

 The project explorer is where you’ll find all of the media, effects, and transitions for your project.
 Everything within the project explorer can be dragged directly into the timeline, making it very easy to apply transitions and effects to your project.
 Each effect and transition has a preview which can be viewed on mouseover in the project explorer window, which can dramatically cut down on experimentation time.